Carreau/phd-dissertation/parts/roleofactin.rst

     function of protein can be seen.
 An actin nucleation promoting factor (Active WASp,  blue rectangle at the membrane) will activate Arp2/3 (green blob) which will act both as nucleation factor and a branching agent.
-From an activated Arp2/3 will grow an actin filament pointing toward the membrane.
-Newly growing barbed ends, rich in ATP-actin (white circle) can eventually be capped by capping proteins (light-blue pairs of circle) which will terminate their growth.
+From an activated Arp2/3 will grow an actin filament pointing towards the membrane.
+Newly growing barbed ends, rich in ATP-actin (white circle) can eventually be capped by Capping Protein (light-blue pairs of circle) which will terminate their growth.
 Aging monomers in actin filament will slowly hydrolyse their ATP (yellow and red circle), eventually releasing the inorganic phosphate before detaching from the pointed end.
     Depolymerisation is helped by severing protein (sharp triangle) and Actin Depolymerisation Factor (ADF).
-ADP-actin monomer will bind to profilin (Black dots) increasing the turn over rate to ATP-actin which will be reuse by the leading edge of the cell.
+ADP-actin monomer will bind to profilin (Black dots) increasing the turn over rate to ATP-actin which will be reused by the leading edge of the cell.

 .. todo: